 Vaccine Distribution Continues in Kansas as New Vaccine Expected

 TOPEKA, Kan.
-(KNS) —Kansas health officials are expecting to receive nearly 50 thousand doses of a second brand of coronavirus vaccine this week The state has already received more than 20 thousand doses of Pfizer’s vaccine.
+(KNS) —Kansas should receive doses of a second brand of coronavirus vaccine this week The state has already received more than 20 thousand doses of Pfizer’s vaccine.
 All but a handful of counties have started giving shots to health care workers at risk of catching the coronavirus from patients.
-Governor Laura Kelly says the state is expecting a shipment of another version of the coronavirus vaccine, this one from Moderna.
-That brand of the vaccine can be stored in regular freezers, making distribution easier.
-Pfizer’s vaccine requires storage at extremely cold temperatures.
-Kansas residents 75 years old or older will be next in line for the vaccine but officials at the University of Kansas Health System say the state will need far more doses of vaccines to start giving shots to all of the state's older residents.
+Governor Laura Kelly says the state is expecting nearly 50 thousand doses of another version of the coronavirus vaccine, this one from Moderna.
+Moderna’s vaccine can be stored in regular freezers, making distribution easier.
+Pfizer’s requires extra cold temperatures.
+Kansas residents 75 years old or older will be next in line for the vaccine but officials at the University of Kansas Health System say the state will need far more doses of vaccines than it’s set to receive in the coming days to start giving shots to all of those older residents.

 COVID-19 Claims the Life of Another Kansas Prison Worker

 EL DORADO, Kan.
 (AP) _ Another Kansas prison worker has died from complications of the coronavirus.
 The El Dorado Correctional Facility announced the death Wednesday of 42-year-old Gabe Morales.
 Prison administrators described Morales as a ``wonderful asset'' to the staff and prisoners.
 Morales began his career with the Kansas Department of Corrections at the Winfield Correctional Facility in 2014 and moved to the El Dorado prison in 2015.
 Part of Morales's job was to prepare inmates for life after their sentences ended.
 He told KAKE-TV for a story last year that, ``It's not about the person they are when they came in, you really want to affect them, so they're a better person when they go out.''